AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/autoscaling.md

 ### IP allowlist

 After enabling Auto scaling, the outbound web node traffic originates from the IP addresses of the service nodes.
-It is best to include the IP addresses of all nodes.
 If you use an allowlist with a third-party service that is not bundled with your Adobe Commerce on cloud infrastructure project, then you may need to update the IP addresses in the third-party service allowlist.

 For example: